NxPKG/khulnasoft-docs/content/zaraz/_index.md

 If you have any comments, questions, or bugs to report, contact the Zaraz team on their discord channel.
 {{</resource>}}

-{{<resource header="Community Forum" href="https://community.cloudflare.com/c/developers/zaraz/67" icon="learning-center-book">}}
+{{<resource header="Community Forum" href="https://community.Khulnasoft.com/c/developers/zaraz/67" icon="learning-center-book">}}
-Engage with other users and the Zaraz team on Cloudflare support forum.
+Engage with other users and the Zaraz team on Khulnasoft support forum.
 {{</resource>}}

 {{</resource-group>}}